 The timely payment of the second provisional tax instalment can be made via JCC Smart or online banking, by using the unique Payment Reference Number (PRN) made available by the Tax Portal of the Tax Department (TD).
 Such PRN should be automatically created following the payment of the first provisional tax instalment.
 The payment of delayed tax instalments can be made only via online banking.

-If the estimated taxable income is revised upwards, interest at 1.75% per annum is payable on the difference between the revised amount payable and the amount initially declared from the due date of payment of the first instalment.
+If the estimated taxable income is revised upwards, interest at 1.75% per annum is payable on the difference between the revised amount payable and the amount initially declared from the due date of payment of the first instalment plus a 5% penalty on the tax due.
+An additional penalty of 5% may be imposed by the TD, if the tax remains unpaid two months after the above due date.

-If the estimated taxable income is revised downwards, forms T.D.5 (Individuals) and T.D.6 (Companies) should be sent to the local District Tax Collection Offices via the following e-mails:
+In case of a downwards revision of the provisional taxable income declared, forms T.D.5 (Individuals) and T.D.6 (Companies) should be sent to the local District Tax Collection Offices via e-mail.
+Any outstanding provisional tax can be settled until 31 January 2023 without interest or penalties.

 In case the provisional taxable income declared is less than 75% of the final taxable income for the year, an additional tax is imposed, equal to 10% of the difference between the final tax due and the provisional tax paid.